piercarlomacca/selenium-java-cucumber/README.md

 * Make available some utlilities to check element visibility or presence or clickability for use on Steps files.
 * Documentation on code.

+#### Issues ####
+For some reason on my machine the --headless flag of chromedriver was not working properly, while without flag all tests were good.

 ## Installation ##